What Is Aromantic And What Does It Mean For Relationships?

-Being aromantic, however, is not the same as hating people or not wanting to be around them.
-It doesn't even necessarily mean a person is uncomfortable around others.
+Being aromantic does not mean that a person doesn't want to be around other people or has no social needs, nor does it mean that they're uncomfortable around others.
 All of these different social experiences are separate from the identity of being an aromantic person.

-Various Styles Of Romantic Experience
+Various Styles of Romantic Experience

 It's important to note that, like sexuality, romantic interest can be experienced on a spectrum.
-It is possible for a person who identifies as aromantic to experience some romantic attraction at some point in their life, just like a person who primarily identifies as homosexual can experience attraction to someone of the opposite sex without that changing their overall sexual identification.
+It is possible for a person who identifies as aromantic to experience some romantic attraction at some point in their life, just like a person who primarily identifies as homosexual can experience attraction to someone of the opposite sex without changing their overall sexual orientation.

 Aromantic Is Not One Size Fits All

-How Being Aromantic Affects Friendships And Other Relationships
+How Being Aromantic Affects Friendships and Other Relationships

-An aromantic person may also desire to live with another person or have a long-term living arrangement with a close friend.
+Aromantic people can form bonds of attachment with others.
+An aromantic person may also desire to live with another person or to have a long-term living arrangement with a close friend.
 Not all aromantics want to be alone or live alone, though some do.

-How To Know If You Are Aromantic
+How to Know if You Are Aromantic

 If any of this information strikes a chord with you, you may be wondering if you're aromatic.
 If you're not sure, there is an aromantic online test available, and you can use it to get a better idea of where you stand.
 However, don't rely solely on such tests or quizzes to define yourself.
 In the end, you'll know if you're an aromantic person when you explore your feelings about the information in this article.